 Vitamin D: benefits, deficiency, food sources, supplements, dosage & risks (complete guide)

 Vitamin D is a fat-soluble vitamin essential for many body functions.
 What makes it unique is that our skin can produce it when exposed to sunlight — hence the nickname “the sunshine vitamin.”
 There are two main forms: vitamin D3 (cholecalciferol), made in the skin under UV exposure and found in animal-based foods, and vitamin D2 (ergocalciferol), which comes from plants such as UV-exposed mushrooms and fortified foods.
-Both are active, but D3 is usually considered more effective at raising blood vitamin D levels (NIH Office of Dietary Supplements).
+Both are active, but D3 is usually considered more effective at raising blood vitamin D levels, per the NIH Office of Dietary Supplements.

 Once in the body, vitamin D is converted by the liver and kidneys into calcitriol, its active form, which acts more like a hormone than a typical vitamin.
 Yet, many people worldwide still don’t get enough vitamin D, especially during winter or in regions with little sunlight.
 That’s where food and supplements come into play.
 But before taking a supplement, it’s important to understand what vitamin D does, how much you really need, and the risks of too little — or too much.